 Monday April 22nd

-We take breakfast or a lie in at the guesthouse before heading off for the next part of our trip the 3-4 hour drive to Batac, the self-styled home of Great Leaders, stopping at various scenic spots along the way
+We take breakfast or a lie in at the guesthouse before heading off for the next part of our trip the 5-6 drive to the beach paradise of Currimao, this is one of the most scenic journeys we take with us making lots of picture stops to see the rice terraces and mountain scenery.

 Tuesday April 23rd

-We take the morning to relax in our beach surroundings with many optional activities available for extra charge
+We take the morning to relax on our beach before heading off for the day.

 Wednesday April 24th